Are you a First Time Home Buyer with questions?

 - FHA Loans

 Many consumers consider FHA loans to be the best first time home buyer loan.
-The qualification requirements are lenient with only a 580 FICO credit score requirement, 3.5% down payment requirement, and flexible qualifications related to employment and income as compared to a conventional loan.
+The qualification requirements are lenient with only a 600 FICO credit score requirement, 3.5% down payment requirement, and flexible qualifications related to employment and income as compared to a conventional loan.
 They also allow down payment assistance, which is an attractive feature for some borrowers.
 The down payment can also be gifted from a relative or employer.
 Texas Premier Mortgage also offer 0 closing costs on these loans and many times can credit money back to cover the remaining closing costs saving you thousands of dollars in upfront costs.
+The FHA loan limit in Texas has increased up to $420,680 for a single-family home and can vary depending on the county.
+This applies to all purchase and refinance FHA Loans in Texas.

 - Conventional Loans